tuttinator/transcribeme/README.md

-# Transcribeme::Api
+# TranscribeMe gem

-TODO: Write a gem description
+This gem is a Ruby wrapper for the TranscribeMe SOAP API, built on Savon

 ## Installation